Katharina-github/SalesDataAnalysis/README.md

 Returns & Profitability

+Link to watch a short presentation of the Power BI report: https://youtu.be/mG_T3N05vgo

 Conclusion

 This project demonstrates how synthetic data can be transformed into actionable insights using SQL, Python, and Power BI.
 It provides a robust framework for retailers to optimize pricing, marketing, inventory, and customer engagement.